SCB LEGAL

 Allegation An allegation is when someone accuses another person of doing something illegal or wrong and it is yet to be proven or disproven.

-Alternative Dispute Resolution Refers to alternatives to resolving a dispute other than going to Court.
+Alternative Dispute Resolution refers to alternatives to resolving a dispute other than going to Court.
 Alternative Dispute Resolution is mandatory in relation to parenting matters and must be undertaken, unless it is not safe to do so, before going to Court.
 Types of alternative dispute resolution avenues include mediation, arbitration, collaborative practice etc. More information can be found here.

 Appeal An appeal is a formal request to a Court to review and change the decision of a previous Court.
 An Application is made for an appeal and a decision is made as to whether the Appeal will be allowed.
 Most Applications to Appeal a decision of a Judge in family law matters require permission from the Court and can only be made if there has been an error of law (not just because you are unhappy with the decision).